Gabrielhephzibah/RateSwap/README.md

 ## Libraries

+-**Kotlin:**
+  The programming language used for developing the app

 - **Room:**
   Uses Room library to save multiple account balances.

 - **DataStore:**
-  Uses to save key-values pair data, in this case transaction count
+  Uses datastore preferences to save key-value pair data, in this case, the transaction count

 - **Flows and Coroutines:**
   Uses Kotlin Coroutines and Flows for asynchronous data handling and to achieve concurrency in a lifecycle-aware manner.